AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-40/acsd-54680-b2b-quote-submitted-for-a-product-with-multiple-assigneda-sources.md

 ## Issue

-B2B Quote for a product with Multiple Assigned Sources cant be processed.
+B2B Quote for a product with Multiple Assigned Sources can't be processed.

 <u>Steps to reproduce</u>: